deatrich/linux-home-server/customization.md

 My opinion is that 'Snaps' are not meant for a server environment, and so I remove the associated software.
-I certainly find it distasteful to have more than a dozen mounted loop devices cluttering up output of block device commands for just a handful of snap packages.
+I certainly find it distasteful to have more than a dozen mounted loop devices cluttering up output of block device commands for a handful of snap packages.
 I would rather free up the memory footprint and inodes for other purposes.

 But if you like 'Snaps' then skip to the next topic.